Applications for the WCU S-STEM Scholarship Program are closed until January 2022.

 Scholars will receive a $4,000 stipend to participate in an 8-week research or internship program in their second and third years in the program.
 Summer research performed at WCU will include room and board.

-Only students entering WCU in the AY21/22 are eligible.
+Only students entering WCU in the AY22/23 will be eligible.
 Current WCU students and transfer students are not eligible for this scholarship.

 - Interactive Lab-based Summer STEMersion camp.

 - Research mentoring.

 - Paid summer research opportunities and internships